The audio pauses, stutters or doesn’t play at all — what should I do?

 Still having trouble?
 Please fill out this form with information that will help us troubleshoot, and we will get in touch to assist you!

-After you press the red play button, audio will continue to play as you move around KQED.org, and the "smart" player will be available at the bottom of every page (except for the TV and Support sections).
+After you press the red play button, audio will continue to play as you move around KQED.org, and the “smart” player will be available at the top of most pages.